 Currently there are more than 38,000 bridges on German federal highways where 90% are made of concrete.
-A large number are now used for about 40-50 years.
-So more an more effort in restoration is necessary and a significant amount of money is tied up.
-Continuous observation is is very important but nowadays it is only done on regular basis every few years in an intense inspection where the date is independent of the results from the last observation.
-Since the overall traffic volume increased much faster in the last decades than foreseen bridges might be damaged much faster than expected and an impending structural collapse might be overlooked.
-By adding sensors to the bridge and create a continuous fully automated monitoring the condition of the building can be estimated much faster and more detailed.
+A large number of these are now used for about 40-50 years.
+So more and more effort in restoration is necessary and a significant amount of money is tied up.
+Continuous observation is very important but nowadays it is only done on a regular basis every few years in an intense inspection where the date is independent of the results from the last observation.
+Since the overall traffic volume increased much faster in the last decades than foreseen, bridges might be damaged much faster than expected and an impending structural collapse might be overlooked.
+By adding sensors to the bridge and creating a continuous and fully automated monitoring the condition of the building can be estimated much faster and in more detail.
 Particularly temporary and extreme deviations from the plans like massive overloads, vibrations caused by small earthquakes or rust can be detected easily.
-Based on the monitoring data inspections might be shortened since some measurement are now longer needed and as a consequence of the pre-known approximated bridge condition the inspection interval might become more flexible in both directions.
-So those bridges become of more interest where the current situation becomes quite worse and not the one where the last inspection was done a certain time ago.
+Based on the monitoring, data inspections might be shortened since some measurements are no longer needed and as a consequence of the pre-known approximated bridge condition the inspection interval might become more flexible in both directions.
+So those bridges become of more interest where the current situation becomes quite worse and not where the last inspection was done a certain time ago.